Program Quick Summary

 2. Official SAT or ACT score

-3. Copy of Picture ID
+3. Copy of government-issued ID

 4. Resume and cover letter